 Please answer if you selected 'wholly' or 'partially' focused for one of the options in the previous question.
 You mentioned that the organisation you work for (or you, if working as a freelancer or individual consultant), represents a minority group within at least one of the protected characteristics mentioned in the previous question.
 Please could you provide more details below on exactly which minority group(s) your organisation (or you) represents?

-Is there anything in the proposals detailed in this consultation that would have a positive or negative impact on you, or any minority groups within these protected characteristics?

-Thank you for taking the time to respond to our questions.
+Scient on exactly which immortly group (3) your organisation (or you, represents.
+N/A Is there anything in the proposals detailed in this consultation that would have a positive or negative impact on you, or any minority groups within these protected characteristics?
+N/A Thank you for taking the time to respond to our questions.
 We will be in touch once the consultation has reported to let you know the main findings and our next steps.